-It’s not just about the sonic range either.
-It is the mastering engineer who will provide the correct files suitable for digital and physical release.
+It’s not just about the sound either.
+The mastering engineer will provide the correct files suitable for digital and physical release.
 Though they will sound exactly the same, there are actually different file types that need to be submitted to iTunes and Spotify (as two examples), and a different file again for CD burning.

 What is Metadata?

-No one enjoys loading a CD into iTunes to see every track as part of “untitled album” performed by “unknown artist” with no album artwork.
+No-one enjoys loading a CD into iTunes to see every track as part of “untitled album” performed by “unknown artist” with no album artwork.
 It’s not professional, and a label won’t allow it.
 Actually, your label or distributor (CD Baby or Tunecore, for example) will give you ISRC (International Standard Recording Code) codes for the album and each track.
 You get these when you sign up to release the work.
-It’s not just the track titles showing up in iTunes, it’s also how your copyright is enforced and royalties are collected.
+ISRCs dictate the track titles showing up in iTunes and other services, but it’s also how your copyright is enforced and royalties are collected.

-If you’re having your mastering done by Mill Media Co., we’ll give you explicit instructions on how to get the right info and hold your hand through-out the process, whether you have a label or you’re doing it yourself.
-We have the industry standard software to master your recordings and have worked with labels in the UK and USA multiple times.
+If you’re having your mastering done by Mill Media Co., we can give advice throughout the process, whether you have a label or you’re doing it yourself.
+We have industry standard software to master your recordings and have worked with labels in the UK and USA multiple times.

-Wrapping up, if your recording is for a film for Youtube or other social media, you don’t need “full” mastering.
-You want your recording to be sonically excellent (we’ll make sure it’s just right for purpose) but it won’t need the metadata.
+Finally, if your recording is for a video for Youtube or another social media platform, then you don’t need “full” mastering.
+You want your recording to be sonically excellent of course, but it won’t need the metadata.
 If you have any questions, just chat with us and we’ll make sure you get what you need.